Animal Services in Marshall County

 Marshall County Documents

-- Marshall County Commission Public Records Request Form (also accessible from Commission website: lower left column under “Public Forms”)
+- Marshall County Commission Public Records Request Form (also accessible from Commission website: lower left column under “Public Forms”) — if your request is denied on the basis of the in-person requirement, see this information.
+Our March 2025 request was initially denied; we challenged the policy and County Administrator Ashleigh Bubbett ultimately fulfilled the request.

 - Albertville Public Records Request Form